---SS Troy Tulowitzki (left hip flexor strain) went on the 15-day disabled list retroactive to July 20.
-He underwent a dry needling procedure on his left hip July 28 in Philadelphia.
-As of July 30, he was unsure when he would be able to resume baseball activities.
+--SS Troy Tulowitzki (labrum in left hip) went on the 15-day disabled list retroactive to July 20, and he was transferred to the 60-day DL on Aug.
+19. He underwent a dry needling procedure on his left hip July 28 in Philadelphia.
+He underwent season-ending surgery Aug.
+15.

 --RHP Tyler Chatwood (right elbow flexor strain) went on the 15-day disabled list April 30, and he was transferred to the 60-day DL on May 5.
-He underwent an MRI exam that ruled out a tear in the elbow.
-He began throwing program from 50 feet May 23.
+He began a throwing program from 50 feet May 23.
 He threw at 75 feet May 27.
 He threw from 105 feet June 3.
 He threw a bullpen session in mid-June.
-He experienced two setbacks, and he will have a second Tommy John surgery at a date to be determined, ending his season.
+He experienced two setbacks, and he underwent a second season-ending Tommy John surgery in July.

 --RHP Jhoulys Chacin (right shoulder inflammation) went on the 15-day disabled list June 30, and he was transferred to the 60-day DL on July 4.
 He does not need surgery but is facing a lengthy rehabilitation.
-He will get a platelet-rich plasma injection July 8.
 There is a chance he won't return to action this season.

 LHP Jorge De La Rosa